Idea for a minor improvement about threads/memory usage

 When that happens, wimlib outputs the following message:

-While falling back to single-threaded lowers memory usage quite significantly and almost always ensures success, I've been thinking, the program probably could just lower the number of threads by 1 and try again, either until that lowered the required amount of memory enough for it to be able to allocate said amount, or until the number of threads gets down to 1.[WARNING] Couldn't create parallel chunk compressor: Ran out of memory.
+While falling back to single-threaded does lower memory usage quite significantly and almost always ensures success, I've been thinking that the program probably could just lower the number of threads by 1 and try again, either until that lowered the required amount of memory enough for it to be able to allocate said amount, or until the number of threads gets down to 1.[WARNING] Couldn't create parallel chunk compressor: Ran out of memory.

 Falling back to single-threaded compression.